Russian restaurant in California is on the verge of closure due to a pandemic

-“Dear friends, our favorite restaurant“ Pushkin ”, unfortunately, is forced to close its doors for guests for the third time in the last four months due to coronavirus.
-We managed to stay afloat all this time, but this time, it seems, this is the last blow for us, - it is written on the page.
-“At the moment, our financial situation is not in a very comforting state and, it seems, we will have to close for real and forever.”
+“Dear friends, our favorite restaurant Pushkin, unfortunately, has to close its doors to guests for the third time in the past four months due to the coronavirus.
+We managed to stay afloat all this time, but this time, it seems, this is the final blow for us, - it is written on the page.
+"At the moment, our financial situation is not very comfortable and it seems that we will have to close down for real and forever."

 The owner also indicated that all donations could be used as a loan in a restaurant.

-“We are terribly embarrassed to ask for help, but we were driven into a corner and left no choice.
-We need your support, more than ever before, to be able to survive this period, we need help to cover the most necessary expenses, such as salary, rent, taxes and utility bills.
-You can use the made contributions in the future as a loan at the Pushkin restaurant, ”it is written on the page.
+“We are terribly embarrassed to ask for help, but we were cornered and left with no choice.
+We need your support like never before to get through this period, we need help to cover basic expenses like salaries, rent, taxes and utility bills.
+You can use the payments made in the future, like a loan in the Pushkin restaurant, ”the page says.